-Fees for Standardized Benchmark Testing each semester and the NCLEX Review Course will begin in Fall 2016 for all Nursing Students and be charged every semester in the nursing program.
+Fees for Standardized Benchmark Testing each semester and the NCLEX Review Course for all Nursing Students are charged every semester in the nursing program.

 PARAMEDIC STUDIES

 The Associate in Science Degree in Paramedic Studies is designed as an extension to the EMT-Paramedic Certificate program.
 Graduates of this program will be prepared to assume management-level careers in pre-hospital health administration.
 They will have learned the skills necessary to plan, implement and manage pre-hospital care.